MH-Abir97/OOP-Document/OOPDocument.md

     modelBuilder.Entity<Student>()
         .HasMany

 }

 ![The San Juan Mountains are beautiful!](https://www.tutorialsteacher.com/Content/images/csharp/association.png "San Juan Mountains")

 ## Composition :
+> Composition is a relationship in which a class is composed of one or more instances of other classes, and those instances cannot exist independently of the class that composes them.
+In Code First approach, composition can be implemented using the Owned() method.
 * Composition is referred to as "has a" relationship.
 Composition relationship is formed when a class has a reference to another class as an instance property.

 * In the composition relationships, a class that contains the reference to another class is the parent (owner) of that child class.
 The child class without parent class doesn't exist.